 \section{Case Studies}

-To make the implications of our theoretic results more concrete, we consider two common settings in supervised learning: regression and classification, which corresponds respectively to specifying the exponential family distribution in \cref{eq:exp} as a multi-dimensional isotropic Gaussian distribution or a categorical distribution.
-We also show empirical evidence drawn from an MNIST classifier network.
+To make our theoretic results more concrete, we consider regression and classification settings, which correspond to specifying the exponential family in \cref{eq:exp} to an isotropic Gaussian distribution and a categorical distribution, respectively.
+We include an empirical analysis of NNs trained on MNIST.
+Notably, our analysis considers general multi-dimensional NN output.
+This extends the case studies of \citet{varfim} which was limited to 1D distributions due to the limitations of their bounds (and their associated computational costs of dealing with a 4D tensor of the full covariance).